This guide was last updated in July 2015

 - all sellers of insurance products, including insurance undertakings that sell directly to customers: currently, the IMD applies to insurance intermediaries only.
 However, in order to level the playing field between direct and intermediated sales, the new directive will apply to all sellers of insurance products including those that sell directly to customers.
 This will reportedly result in the IDD covering about 98% of the market, compared to about 48% of the market covered by the IMD.
 In the UK, the change will not significantly impact the market due to 'gold-plating' of the IMD - however, the new directive does contain specific information provisions that may add cost and complexity to insurers' direct sales processes.

 - ancillary insurance intermediaries: the scope of the new directive has also been extended to include 'ancillary' insurance intermediaries, although a lighter touch regime will apply and member states are entitled to require that insurers and intermediaries take greater responsibility for ancillary intermediaries.
-Ancillary intermediaries must meet three conditions to avoid full regulation, including that the insurance products concerned must not cover life assurance or liability risks unless that cover is incidental to the main cover.
+Ancillary intermediaries must meet three conditions to avoid full regulation, including that the insurance products concerned must not cover life assurance or liability risks unless that cover complements the product or service which the intermediary provides as his principal professional activity. .

 The UK has 'gold-plated' the IMD's provisions to make them more restrictive, and this is likely to continue following implementation of the IDD.
 In the UK, the exclusion in relation to complementary breakdown, loss of or damage to goods is only available in respect of non-motor goods.